Philmod/url-shortener/README.md

 + Circle CI
 + Make the admin session persistent and available across many servers/thread (Redis)
 + API: restrict the getAll urls with the username/password
++ Docker
++ Deploy a live demo on AWS

 ## Debates
 ### Unique short url by full url